olofos/digital_test_runner/README.md

 Here are some known differences in how test cases are interpreted by this crate compared to with what the original Digital program does:
 - The `program`, `memory` and `init` statements are currently not supported.
-- If the test directly references the value of an output signal in an expression and the device under test outputs a high impedence `Z` value for that signal this crate will give an error.
+- If the test directly references the value of an output signal in an expression and the device under test outputs a high impedance `Z` value for that signal this crate will give an error.
   Digital instead randomly assigns a high or low value to the signal when evaluating the expression.
 - This crate is less strict when evaluating expressions for loop bounds.
   Digital requires the bound in `loop` and `repeat` statements to be a constant, while this crate accepts any expression.